Denis Onyango: International career

 Onyango made his international debut for Uganda on 18 June 2005 World Cup qualifying match against Cape Verde.
 From then Onyango became a regular for the Cranes.

 Onyango helped the Cranes qualify for the 2017 Africa Cup of Nations by conceding only two goals in six matches in their qualifying group.
 He made his first appearance at the Africa Cup of Nations in the 31st edition that was hosted by Gabon from 14 January 2017 to 5 February 2017.

 He became captain of the national team in April 2017.
 On 12 April 2021, Onyango announced his international retirement, after Uganda failed to qualify for the 2021 Africa Cup of Nations.
 He was part of the goal keeping technical team for Uganda's national team when Kenya, Tanzania and Uganda co-hosted the 2024 CHAN games.
 Onyango from Uganda, Mrisho Ngasa from Tanzania together with Victor Wanyama from Kenya were selected by CAF to unveil the trophy to be won.
 Despite all hosts emerging on top of their groups, they were knocked out on the Quarter finals.

 Style of play

-Onyango is renowned for his penalty-saving and his play in one-on-one situations.
+Onyango is known for his penalty-saving and his play in one-on-one situations.
 He is all round, very consistent and calm as described by Mark Anderson, a former Sundowns goalkeeper coach.

+Personal life

+Onyango is the second son and third child of Mzee Gabriel (1952–2019) and Nakato Musoke Olive Onyango.
+He is married to Barbara Namubiru and the couple have four sons.